dotherightthing/kss-node/demo-dotherightthing/private/styleguide/template/template/public/styleguide.md

 ## What's different in this fork?

-This fork has been tweaked to fit in with out workflow at [Chrometoaster](http://www.chrometoaster.com).
+This fork has been tweaked to suit our workflow at [Chrometoaster](http://www.chrometoaster.com).

 * Some minor bug fixes which allow Subversion to be used for version control, rather than Git
 * Bundled OS X app for regenerating styleguides without using the command line